-Another graduate of the Barcelona academy, Bojan was once regarded as the heir to Lionel Messi at the Nou Camp.
+Another graduate of the Barcelona academy, Bojan was once regarded as the heir to Lionel Messi at the Camp Nou.
 Whilst those lofty comparisons seem far-fetched in hindsight, the former Stoke forward began his career in impressive fashion.

-Having broken Messi’s record as Barcelona’s youngest ever player, Bojan would score an impressive 12 goals in all competitions in his debut season, including his first Champions League goal.
+Having broken Messi’s record as Barcelona’s youngest ever player, Bojan scored an impressive 12 goals in all competitions in his debut season, including his first Champions League goal.

-That came in a quarter-final at Schalke, Bojan scoring the only goal of the game to give his side a precious first-leg lead.
-Barcelona’s run would ultimately end with semi-final defeat to eventual winners Manchester United, though Bojan’s place in history was secured.
+That came in a quarter-final at Schalke, as Bojan scored the only goal of the game to give his side a precious first-leg lead.
+Barcelona’s run ended with semi-final defeat to eventual winners Manchester United, though Bojan’s place in history was secured.

-His career would never quite hit the heights projected, though he would win the competition twice, the forward being an unused substitute during Barcelona’s final victories in 2009 and 2011.
+His career never quite hit the heights projected, though he won the Champions League twice with the forward an unused substitute during Barcelona’s final victories in 2009 and 2011.

 Mateo Kovacic – 17 years, 215 days

 Fractionally younger than Bojan is current Chelsea midfielder Kovacic, whose precocious talent was recognised by Dinamo Zagreb as they threw him into Champions League action as a teenager.

-Having come through an acid test against Real Madrid on his first appearance in the competition, Kovacic would become the second youngest goalscorer in the tournament’s history when he gave Zagreb the lead against French side Lyon.
+Having come through an acid test against Real Madrid on his first appearance in the competition, Kovacic became the second youngest goalscorer in the tournament’s history when he gave Zagreb the lead against French side Lyon.

-The game would ultimately end in disappointment and a humbling 7-1 defeat for the Croatian outfit, though it did little to harm the midfielder’s progress as he would go on to become the club’s youngest ever captain.
+The game ultimately ended in disappointment and a humbling 7-1 defeat for the Croatian outfit, though it did little to harm the midfielder’s progress as he went on to become the club’s youngest ever captain.

 Peter Ofori-Quaye – 17 years, 194 days

 No doubt a piece of pub quiz trivia known only by the most statistician-like of football fans, Ghanaian forward Ofori-Quaye became the youngest goalscorer in Champions League history after finding the net for Olympiakos back in 1997, creating a record that stood for over 22 years.